![]() |

 Answer:

 People often express love in a very secret way.
-They express love through different means as open proposing, sending gifts, chatting in-network, sending the letters, sending a friend as a messenger etc.
+They express love through different means, such as openly proposing, sending gifts, chatting in-network, sending letters, sending a friend as a messenger, etc.

 b.
 What is the symbolic meaning of ‘rose’?